 Downtown Monroe is about 15 minutes from the airport, so you won’t have to worry about a long commute.
 Pick up your rental car keys in the terminal and head outside to the parking lot to pick it up.
 It is really that simple.

-*If you are driving through, plan on getting in by late afternoon, so you have plenty of time to freshen up before dinner.
+If you are driving to Monroe, plan on getting in by late afternoon, so you have plenty of time to freshen up before dinner.

 Monroe, LA Hotels

-Now that you have your plan, you need to know where to stay.
+Now that you know how to get there, you need to know where to stay.
 There are a plethora of chain hotels to choose from in Monroe and West Monroe with a sprinkling of B&Bs and inns, including the Hamilton House Inn in West Monroe, LA.

 Many of the chain hotels can be found along Highway 20, catering to the road trip traffic going back and forth between Atlanta and Dallas.
 Prices are reasonable, and the staff is always friendly.
 Pick your favorite and book a few nights.